aaronwmorris/indi-allsky/README.md

 indi-allsky is software used to manage a Linux-based All Sky Camera.

 ## Requirements
-* A computer, such as a Raspberry Pi
+* A computer running a modern Linux distribution, such as a Raspberry Pi
+    * Multicore is recommended
+        * ARM
+        * x86_64
+    * 1GB RAM  (512MB might work, but may require additional swap space)
+    * 64GB of storage minimum to store a couple months of videos and 30 days of JPEG images.
+    * (Optional) Internet connectivity for image uploading
 * An INDI supported camera
+    * CPU architecture support varies between camera manufacturers

+MacOS support is theoretically possible, but not tested.
+Not all INDI cameras have Mac firmwares available.

 ## Installation
 1. Install git